-Inventing a technology to manufacture high-rise buildings is no small undertaking.
+Inventing a technology to manufacture low-, mid- and high-rise buildings is no small undertaking.
 Since 2008, we have spent thousands of man-hours in product development, including forming a supply chain of best-in-class OEM vendor partners.
-We created a joint venture with Allied Inventors, LLC, and this JV entity is home to the patents, patents pending and other intellectual property.
 The following is a time-line of the evolution of our building technology:

 Version 1.0: Proof-of-concept design and engineering commenced in 2008, culminating in the Version 1.0 prototype built in a warehouse in 2011.
 The project included full scale studio and 2 bedroom/2bathroom units.
 The space layout, livability and kit-of-parts concept received rave reviews.
 However, the parts were not right and the conventional material and labor platform was too expensive and not scalable.

 Version 2.0: In mid-2011, we began to redesign the panels and structural system interface.
 A manufacturing systems approach was used for wall and floor panel assembly.
 In 2015, SLI completed its first building, the 47+7 Apartments in Seattle’s University District.
 The parts flew together and everything fit.
 The 6-story, 24-unit building went up in 5 months from slab-on-grade.
 The project achieved above market rents and won several awards.
 Yet the construction costs were still too high due to field-work inefficiencies.
 (See “Projects” for more information on 47+7).